Stand Ground

 Exhibition Design: Rozana Montiel Estudio de Arquitectura

-Collaborators: Francisca López Pani, Louise Rouzaud, Karina Caballero, Ombeline de Laage, Adriana Rodríguez
+Colaboradores: Francisca López Pani, Louise Rouzaud, Karina Caballero, Ombeline de Laage, Adriana Rodríguez Zamudio

 Constructor: WeExhibit Italy